dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 ---
 title: "Publish a .NET MAUI Mac Catalyst app for distribution outside the Mac App Store"
-description: "Learn how to provision and publish a .NET MAUI Mac Catalyst app for distribution outside the Mac App Store." ms.date: 03/16/2023
+description: "Learn how to provision, publish, and notarize a .NET MAUI Mac Catalyst app for distribution outside the Mac App Store." ms.date: 03/16/2023
 ---